Justin Turner Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The 6.3 strikeouts per nine innings put together by the Tigers pitching staff ranks last in the league.
+- The 5.9 strikeouts per nine innings put together by the Tigers pitching staff ranks last in MLB.

-- The Tigers have a 6.20 team ERA that ranks 27th across all MLB pitching staffs.
+- The Tigers have a 7.20 team ERA that ranks 29th among all league pitching staffs.

-- The Tigers rank 22nd in baseball in home runs surrendered (11 total, 1.6 per game).
+- Tigers pitchers combine to give up 15 total home runs at a clip of 1.9 per game (fifth-most in the league).

-- The Tigers will send Wentz (0-1) to the mound for his second start of the season.
+- Boyd (0-0) makes the start for the Tigers, his second of the season.

-- In his most recent appearance on Sunday, the left-hander threw 5 1/3 innings against the Tampa Bay Rays, giving up three earned runs while surrendering four hits.
+- In his last time out on Tuesday, the left-hander tossed 4 1/3 innings against the Houston Astros, allowing two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.